coda1996/simtrig/README.md

 ```
 -f=/dir/of/tile.txt
 ```
-There is exemple of this file, its caled data.txt
+There is exemple of this file, its called data.txt
 In this file ```speed=num``` represents number of seconds between each cycle

 Syntax: